submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 ```
 <!-- markdownlint-enable no-trailing-spaces -->
-When the Service is exported successfully, it can be discovered as `nginx.default.svc.clusterset.local` across the cluster set.
+When the Service is exported successfully, it can be discovered as `nginx.nginx-test.svc.clusterset.local` across the cluster set.

 ##### 3. Consume the Service on **cluster2**

-First, verify that the exported `nginx` Service was imported to **cluster2** as expected.
-Submariner (via Lighthouse) automatically
+Verify that the exported `nginx` Service was imported to **cluster2** as expected.
+Submariner (via Lighthouse) automatically creates a
-creates a corresponding `ServiceImport`:
+corresponding `ServiceImport`:

 ```bash
 $ kubectl config use-context cluster2